SkaarFacee/amfoss-tasks/Task 7/Readme.md

 ## About
 This is the rust task using regex.
-"Main.rs" is the program containing file.
+"Main.rs" in the file "src" is the program containing file.
 Found this task interesting to be honest.